The Benefits of Software Certification

 - Information attached to components or parts of the model are missing because while both are using properly certified software and able to fully exchange the models, the author of the model may have omitted the needed information from the components.

-The buildingSMART IFC Certification processes provide the participating software developers with a quality assurance methodology, a series of testing tools, a series of test cases for export and import (at different scales and complexity), and access to a team of IFC experts.
+The buildingSMART Certification Program provides the participating software developers with a quality assurance methodology, a series of testing tools, a series of test cases for export and import (at different scales and complexity), and access to a team of data standard experts.

-The test environment is tailored to the specific exchange requirements that are satisfied by an official IFC Model View Definition (such as the Coordination View 2.0, and the Reference View 1.2) that forms the basis for this certification process.
+The current test environment, focused on IFC-based exchanges, is tailored to the specific exchange requirements that are satisfied by an official IFC Model View Definition (such as the IFC2x3 Coordination View 2.0, and the IFC4 Reference View 1.2), forming the basis for this certification process.

 The results are internationally recognized certificates deemed to distinguish software applications for their support of interoperability and open standards across many, including strategic, user organizations.